dsmrreader/dsmr-reader/docs/how-to/troubleshooting/logfiles.rst

 Troubleshooting: Log files
 ==========================

-DSMR-reader technically consists of these processes (some may or may not be used by you) and they are watched by Supervisor:
+DSMR-reader technically consists of these processes and they are watched by Supervisor:

 +----------------+----------------------------------+
 | Webinterface   | ``dsmr_webinterface``            |